Treatment of Neck & Cervical Spine Pain Using LLLT/PBMT

 - Sharp or burning pain in the neck, shoulder, or arm

-- Stiffness in neck muscles
+- Stiffness in neck muscle

 - Pain with certain neck movements or prolonged held postures